This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 - don’t reach an acceptable standard

-The check test will be replaced by the ADI standards check on 7 April 2014.
+The standards check replaced the check test on 7 April 2014.

 Renew your ADI registration or re-register